tjlsimoes/connect-four-tdd/README.md

-# connect-four-tdd
+# Test-driven-ddevelopment: Connect Four

-This contains a ruby implementation of connect-four game developed within the test-driven-development paradigm.
+This repository contains a ruby implementation of connect-four game developed within the test-driven-development paradigm.